Hainan has entered a “wartime state”, 150,000 trapped tourists are angry and the epidemic prevention personnel lay guns | Hainan Sanya Epidemic | Shanghai Epidemic | Shanghai IKEA Blockade | Nucleic Acid Testing-breakinglatest.news-Breaking Latest News

 According to the official report of the CCP, on the 14th, Hainan added 1,162 new cases of the CCP virus, accounting for about 50% of the country’s total.

-In the middle of the night on the 14th, Hainan officially issued a notice saying that it would fully devote itself to the tough battle of epidemic prevention and control in a wartime state and a decisive battle attitude, and announced that five anti-epidemic personnel who were so-called “non-responsible and inactive” during the epidemic prevention and control period were investigated and punished.
+In the middle of the night on the 14th, Hainan officially issued a notice saying that it will fully devote itself to the tough battle of epidemic prevention and control in a wartime state and a decisive battle attitude, and announced that it has investigated and punished 5 epidemic prevention personnel who were so-called “non-responsible and inaction” during the epidemic prevention and control period.

 The tourists who were blocked in Sanya have been protesting since the 13th due to the long-term stay and the high cost of the hotel.